deckhouse/deckhouse/modules/030-cloud-provider-gcp/docs/CONFIGURATION.md

 title: "Сloud provider — GCP: configuration"
 ---

-The module is configured automatically based on the chosen placement strategy (the `GCPClusterConfiguration` custom resource).
+The module is configured automatically based on the chosen placement strategy defined in the [GCPClusterConfiguration](cluster_configuration.html) struct.
 In most cases, you do not have to configure the module manually.

 You can configure the number and parameters of provisioning machines in the cloud via the [`NodeGroup`](../../modules/040-node-manager/cr.html#nodegroup) custom resource of the node-manager module.
 Also, in this custom resource, you can specify the instance class's name for the above group of nodes (the `cloudInstances.ClassReference` parameter of NodeGroup).
 In the case of the GCP cloud provider, the instance class is the [`GCPInstanceClass`](cr.html#awsinstanceclass) custom resource that stores specific parameters of the machines.